What is fugu?

 In recent years, fugu cuisine has diversified and is now offered not only in the traditional sashimi and nabe (hot pot) dishes, but also in various other forms, such as sushi, karaage, and hamburgers.

-Below are some of the most common fugu dishes.
+Below are some of the most common fugu cuisine.

 Fugusashi (fugu sashimi)